By the Grace of God

 Labor

-In order to be sure that God’s grace which was shown to him would not prove to be in vain, Paul says he “labored even more” (1 Corinthians 15:10).
+In order to be sure that God’s grace which was shown to him would not prove to be in vain, Paul said he “labored even more” (1 Corinthians 15:10).
 He had an eagerness to work in service to God.
 He was “zealous for good deeds” (Titus 2:14), just as all of God’s people should be.
-But Paul says he did this by “the grace of God with me” (1 Corinthians 15:10).
-Paul plainly connects grace and works with one another.
+But Paul said he did this by “the grace of God with me” (1 Corinthians 15:10).
+Paul plainly connected grace and works with one another.
 How can this be?
 Many denominationalists believe there is no way that grace and works can both be necessary for our salvation.
 But Paul clearly labored by the grace of God.
 God’s grace allowed him to be taught the truth, be accepted by God, receive forgiveness, and do His work.
 Separating grace from works for salvation is both unnecessary and unscriptural (cf. Ephesians 2:8-10; Titus 2:11-14).

 Preaching

 The message of the gospel was a message of grace (cf. Acts 20:24).
-Paul tells the Corinthians that the messenger was irrelevant.
+Paul told the Corinthians that the messenger was irrelevant.
 Whether he taught them or someone else taught them, the important thing was that they believe the message.
 Man receives instructions from God through the word of His grace (Titus 2:11-12).
 Therefore, we must teach it to others and heed it when it is taught to us.

 1. [...]
 Read the article: By the Grace of God [...]